Master of Arts (Arts Management)

 The arts industry is increasingly demanding qualifications and professional training.
-Graduates of this program are employable as skilled senior practitioners in areas such as arts administration and management, and project management, in a variety of educational, training, community and arts settings.
+Graduates of the Master of Arts (Arts Management) are employable as senior practitioners in areas including arts administration and management, and project management in a variety of educational, training, community and arts settings.

-Career paths from this program are broad but all have a focus on arts, community and policy development and engagement and include roles such as:
+Career paths are broad but all have a focus on arts, community and policy development and engagement and include roles such as:

 - arts officer in local government